Osian's Cinefan Festival of Asian and Arab Cinema: Talent Campus India #5 2008

 Osian's-Cinefan announced the 5th edition of Talent Campus India organised in collaboration with Berlinale Talent Campus, Berlin International Film Festival and Max Mueller Bhavan, New Delhi.
 Talent Campus is a six-day workshop where up to 30 young aspiring filmmakers will be invited from India, neighbouring South Asian countries, and Iran to New Delhi to interact with renowned filmmakers and film professionals from India and abroad.
 The aim of the workshop is to provide youth a forum for learning and sharing the process of filmmaking.
-The application is open to India, its neighbouring countries as well as Iran.
-Areas of discussion will include screenplay writing, adaptation of novel, direction and understanding key issues such as audience and genre.

-In addition to attending seminars and workshops, the selected talents had the opportunity to see the very best of Asian cinema showcased during Osian's-Cinefan 10.